RokiyaAbdElsatar/pharmacy-project-flutter/README.md

-# pharmacy_project
+# pharmacy_project(from Jun 22, 2024)

-A Simple ecommerce app.
+A Simple ecommerce app to buy medicine.

 ## Getting Started